Battle of Yiwu: The battle

-Due to the lack of communication and the closest communist force was more than 200 km away, it was not until early April 1950 did the closest enemy force learned that their comrades in the town of Yiwu (伊吾) was besieged and sent out a token reinforcement, which was successfully stopped by the nationalists more than a dozen kilometers away from the town.
-Due to the lack of intelligence, the commander of the enemy reinforcement mistakenly believed that the town had fallen into the nationalist hands when the entire garrison was wiped out, and withdrew to Micheng (沁城) on April 14, 1950.
-However, the enemy defending Yiwu (伊吾) was far from being wiped out, but instead, successfully beaten back seven nationalist assaults, badly mauling the attacking nationalist in the process by taking advantage of the favorable terrain.
+Due to the lack of communication and the closest PLA force was more than 200 km away, it was not until early April 1950 that the closest enemy force learned that their comrades in the town of Yiwu (伊吾) were besieged and sent out a token force as reinforcements, which was successfully stopped by the nationalists more than a dozen kilometers away from the town.
+Due to the lack of intelligence, the commander of the PLA reinforcements mistakenly believed that the town had fallen into the nationalist hands when the entire garrison was wiped out and withdrew to Micheng (沁城) on April 14, 1950.
+However, the PLA defending Yiwu (伊吾) were far from being wiped out, but instead, successfully beat back seven nationalist assaults, causing heavy casualties on the attacking nationalist troops, utilising the terrain to their advantage.

-In the beginning of May 1950, the communist 16th Division learned that the 2nd Company of the 46th Regiment still had the town firmly in its hands, and thus immediately sent out two battalions for reinforcement.
-By May 7, 1950, the enemy reinforcement had taken the Black Hilltop (Hei Shan Tou, 黑山头), and surrounded the nationalists who besieged the town.
+In the beginning of May 1950, the PLA 16th Division learned that the 2nd Company of the 46th Regiment still had the town firmly in its hands, and thus immediately sent out two battalions for reinforcement.
+By May 7, 1950, the PLA reinforcement had taken the Black Hilltop (Hei Shan Tou, 黑山头), and surrounded the nationalists who besieged the town.
 Sandwiched between the enemy defending the town and the enemy reinforcement surrounding them, the fates of the trapped nationalists were sealed.
 Realizing it was all over, the nationalists collapsed and attempted to flee despite the fact there was nowhere to escape.
-The enemy defenders easily linked up with their reinforcement and completely annihilated the nationalists on the same day, and not a single nationalist was able to escape.
-For its successful defense of the town, Peng Dehuai, the communist defense minister awarded the 2nd Company of the 46th Regiment of the communist 16th Division the title Steel and Iron 2nd Company, while the deputy battalion commander, Hu Qingshan (胡青山) was awarded the title Combat Hero.
+The PLA defenders easily linked up with their reinforcements and completely annihilated the nationalists on the same day, and not a single nationalist was able to escape.
+For the successful defense of the town, Peng Dehuai, the PRC defense minister awarded the 2nd Company of the 46th Regiment of the PLA 16th Division the title Steel and Iron 2nd Company, while the deputy battalion commander, Hu Qingshan (胡青山) was awarded the title of Combat Hero.